JumpyJumpy/stat628--module3/README.md

 ## Code
 All relavant codes are in [code]() folder.
 Codes are written in `Python` and `R`.
+- `attribute_frequency.py` read the `business.json` into a dataframe, flattened all nested columns, and write it to a `.csv` file.

 ## Image
 There are two subfolders inside image folder